smallAreaHealthStatisticsUnit/rapidInquiryFacility/Progress Reports/Peter Hambly.md

   - R_HOME in PATH
   - %R_HOME%/bin/x64 in PATH
   - %R_HOME%/library/rJava/jri/x64 in PATH
 * Added ICD 11 support.
 Requires ClaML file from WHO, expected June 2018.
-Tested with duplicate of ICD 10
+Tested with duplicate of ICD 10.
+Will work if CLaML format is the same
+* RIF meeting
+* Test install on Fred's laptop.
+Issues with Postgres installer crashes:
+  * Run as administrator needs to be clearer
+  * How to edit the Windows environment
+  * Postgres installer crashed caused by Windows 81./10 upgrade issue; needed to create a new Administrator account
+* Patch demo laptop.
+Java upgrade had failed and Java needed to be installed;
+* Test then merge rationalise_api into master.
+  - Fixed R file separator escaping issue
+  - Tidy logs
+  - Put back covariate fix
+  - Password is null; R does not handle this well
+* Front end issues
+  - Package front end as WAR
+  - Login screen: focus on user name field
+  - Able to load, save and run risk analysis studies
+* Urgent database:
+  - Fix predefined_groiup name issues - should be length 30 in t_rif40_inv_conditions
+  - Save risk analysis bands as geojson in the database and the save file.
+Circle may need conversion to geojson (as a polygon of many, many short, linestrings).
+  - Save selection options (study and comparison resolution and selection geolevels, geolevels selected.

+#### 30th April to 4th May

+* Fix for null R passwords; improved ODBC connect handler in R